Scalar resonance in graviton-graviton scattering at high-energies: the graviball: Outlook

-Interesting future directions of investigation include unitarizing subleading graviton-graviton scattering amplitudes.
+Our paper presents the first evidence for a resonance in the sub-Planckian scattering of pure gravitons using well-established methods to unitarize the tree-level amplitudes.
+This result opens several interesting future directions worth pursuing.
+Interesting future directions of investigation include unitarizing \emph{subleading} graviton-graviton scattering amplitudes.
 These processes at one and two-loop level are known in the literature with different matter content, e.g. \cite{Dunbar:1994bn,Abreu:2020lyk,Goroff:1985th,Bern:2020gjj}.
+This direction will allow us to complement the study we initiated for $R^4$ monomials in this paper, study the impact of matter fields and also consider multiparticle cuts and other higher order effects in the EFT.
+In particular, higher order calculations will reduce the dependence of our results on the IR regulator $\log a$.
 Similarly, string theory amplitudes may be used for this purpose, see e.g.~\cite{Schwarz:1982jn,Alonso:2019ptb} or other inputs from other candidates to UV complete theories of gravitation, e.g.\cite{weinberg:safe,Niedermaier:2006wt,Codello:2008vh,Falls:2014tra,Blas:2009qj,Steinwachs:2020jkj}.
-Let us notice that our unitarization formalism could be extended to coupled channels involving other (massive) particle species.
-Similarly, even if our methods are not able to cure the problems with gravitational amplitudes that hindered the application of the $S$-matrix program to gravitational amplitudes~\cite{Giddings:2009gj,Bellazzini:2019xts,Tokuda:2020mlf,Alberte:2020jsk}, they may provide an inspiration for possible new approaches.
-Possible phenomenological signals of this scalar resonance, e.g. in primordial gravitational waves, in theories with low gravitational cut-off or large number of degrees of freedom, are also worth exploring.
+Let us notice that our unitarization formalism could be extended to coupled channels involving other (massive) particle species \cite{han.200204.1,donoghue.200204.1,calmet.200204.1}.
+It is also interesting to deepen the connection between the graviball and the bound states investigated in the scattering of gravitons~\cite{Dvali:2014ila}.